Copyright © 2023 LOCALIIZ | All rights reserved

 Once you are well-rested, kayak towards Sharp Island.
 On the way, you will come across a small cave that you can paddle through one by one and explore the inside.
 Take your time exploring the cave and be sure you do not have more than two kayaks inside at a time—it is easy to get stuck if the tide is not high enough and if you do get stuck, it will take much longer trying to make your way out!

 Finally, it’s time to kayak back to Sha Ha Beach.
 If you’re lucky and the current is with you, the trip back will not feel that long.
-However, if the current is against you on the day, we recommend leaving earlier to make sure you get back in time.
+If the current is against you on the day, we recommend leaving earlier to make sure you get back in time.

 If you decide to go on a weekend, we recommend calling ahead and reserving kayaks as they sometimes run out.
 You can contact Ah Kwok Water Sports Centre at (+852) 9170 7513.
 We would recommend going as early as possible (around 9 am) as you have to return the kayaks by 4.30 pm.
 Be sure to pack: